eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

 isidentified <nickname> [channel]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+  Description: determine if a user is identified to irc services.
+WARNING: this may not be accurate depending on the server and configuration.
+For accurate results, the server must support (and Eggdrop must have enabled via CAP) the account-notify and extended-join capabilities, and the server must understand WHOX requests (also known as raw 354 responses)

-  Returns: 1 if someone by the specified nickname is on the channel (or any channel if no channel name is specified) and is logged in); 0 otherwise
+  Returns: 1 if someone by the specified nickname is on the channel (or any channel if no channel name is specified) and is logged in); 0 otherwise.

   Module: irc